zao-web/zao-pdf-viewer/README.md

 * `zaopdf_stylesheet` - Filters the main Zao PDF Viewer stylesheet.
 Replace with a URL to your own stylesheet to override.
 * `zaopdf_js` - Filters the main Zao PDF Viewer javascript URL.
 Replace with a URL to your own javascript file to override.
 This is the main functionality of the viewer, so proceed with caution.
 * `zaopdf_worker_js` - Filters the Zao PDF Viewer worker javascript URL.
 Replace with a URL to your own javascript file to override.
 This is primary functionality of the viewer, so proceed with caution.
+* `zaopdf_allowed_origins` - Filters the allowed domain origins for PDF hosts.
+Default is `array( 'null', 'http://mozilla.github.io', 'https://mozilla.github.io', )`, but can be filtered to include additional domains which have the proper CORS settings on the server.
+See the [CORS/XHR FAQ entry on the PDF.js wiki](https://github.com/mozilla/pdf.js/wiki/Frequently-Asked-Questions#faq-xhr) for more info.
 * The following filters can each be used to [disable a button in the Zao PDF Viewer](https://github.com/zao-web/zao-pdf-viewer/blob/master/README.md#sample-snippets).
 	* `zaopdf_button_enable_viewThumbnail`
 	* `zaopdf_button_enable_viewOutline`